4ureliek/Parsing-RepeatMasker-Outputs/README.md

     WHAT IT DOES:
-        This script will create a file per repeat (Rname) and then use them to calculate coverage Output files can be directly used to plot the coverage in R
+        This script will create a file per repeat (Rname) and then use them to calculate coverage Output files can be directly used to plot the coverage in R It is identical to the script in the Utils of this repository: https://github.com/4ureliek/TEanalysis For a simple parsing of repeat masker output, use -type RMout

-        Check the usage for the many (such as filtering etc)! perl parseRM_Coverage.pl -h
+        Check the usage for the many options (such as filtering etc)! perl parseRM_Coverage.pl -h

     NOTE: